Next Medical Mission – June 2024

 The CASEC Medical Mission is the only one of its kind that incorporates cancer screening and treatment and other comprehensive medical services.
-It is basically a mobile hospital that comes to town for a week to offer free screening, surgery, treatment and medication as part of these clinics: cancer (breast, cervix, prostate, oral), dentistry, cardiology, ophthalmology/optician, blood pressure and diabetes screening, primary health care, HIV/AIDS, Hepatitis B and malaria screening, consultation with family practitioners and pediatricians and medications.
-In addition, we offer workshops to promote awareness, early detection, care and healthy lifestyle as part of our CASEC initiatives.
+It is basically a mobile hospital that comes to town for a week to offer free screening, surgery, treatment and medication as part of these clinics: cancer (breast, cervix, prostate, oral), urology, gynecology, dentistry, cardiology, ophthalmology/optician, blood pressure and diabetes screening, primary health care – consultation with family practitioners and pediatricians, ENT, physiotherapy, mental health, nutritionist, screening for HIV/AIDS, Hepatitis B and C, Syphilis, Typhoid, Rota Virus, malaria, PSA, Bleeding/Clotting Times, urinalysis and other tests pre-surgery, and pharmacy.

 The following specialties are needed:

-General Practitioners/Family Medicine Practitioners, Pediatricians, RNs, Dentists, Pharmacists, Ophthalmologists, Cardiologists, OB/GYNs, Surgeons, medical, dental and pharmacy students.
+General Practitioners/Family Medicine Practitioners, Pediatricians, RNs, OB/GYNs, Dentists, Pharmacists, Ophthalmologists, Cardiologists, Surgeons, Psychiatrists, medical/dental/pharmacy students.

 Are you a medical or other professional looking for an exciting and rewarding way to use your professional skills?